ialbert/biostar-central/docs/recipes/recipes.md

 Creating a recipe can be done using the command line or web interface.

-Command line options:
+Command line:
 - Directly upload json and script template to a given recipe.

-Web interface options:
+Web interface:

-- **Clone a recipe** - Remains synchronized with original recipe.
-Changes are carried over from the original.
+- Create a brand new recipe.

-- **Copy a recipe** - Create a new of a recipe that is a direct copy of another.
+- Clone or copy one from another project.

 ### Using the Command Line